wbudic/PerlCNF/Specifications_For_CNF_ReadMe.md

        - MACRO
           1. Value is searched and replaced by a property value, outside the property scripted.
           2. Parsing abruptly stops if this abstract property specified is not found.
           3. Macro format specifications, have been aforementioned in this document.
-However make sure that your macro an constant also including the *$* signifier if desired.
+However, make sure that your macro an constant also including the *$* signifier if desired.

 ## Database and SQL Instruction Formatting